14th Annual Anonymous Art Show & Sale

 Artists have painted their creations on canvas and crafted their jewelry; however, they have not identified themselves on their work.
 View hundreds of pieces of unique artwork while you try to guess WhoDunnit?

-Thanks to the many artists who donate their original work at no cost - WhoDunnit? is a vital part of the Art Association's fundraising for art education.
+Thanks to the many artists who donate their original artwork.
+Because of them, Whodunnit? is a vital part of the Art Association's fundraising for art education.

 Enjoy the evening knowing that all proceeds directly benefit the Art Association’s mission to provide art education for ages one to 100, as well as community Outreach programs partnering with more than 35 valley organizations.